-To assure the most accurate results, meals and beverages for both legs of the trial will be prepared as a single batch before the start of the trial and will be divided in half for each leg.
+To assure the most accurate results, meals and beverages for both legs of the trial should be prepared as a single batch before the start of the trial and then be divided in half for each leg.

 After establishing an existing state (baseline reading), the first — contamination — leg consists of half of the pre-prepared food and beverages that have been dosed with the substance being evaluated.
 Following that, the intervention leg consists of the second half of the same food and beverages.